FAQ about the 2026 Summer Catalyst Research Program

 Q: What does my student receive at the end?

-A certificate of completion documenting 150+ hours of instruction, and a skills certification document listing trained competencies, signed by the program directors.
+A certificate of completion documenting the hours of instruction and a skills certification document listing trained competencies, signed by the program directors.

-Q: Can students present their research at a conference?
+Q: Can students present their research at conferences?

 Q: Can students publish their research?